Overview

 Implementation Checklist

-- Confirm the CSP ID Token issuer, signing keys, expiration, and
+- Return the CSP ID Token and

-identity proofing, see the TEFCA IAS Developer Guide.
+For Fasten-managed identity proofing, see the TEFCA IAS Developer Guide.